Espanol

 Agency Name: Alameda County Office of Education

 Description: We provide regular visits to infants and toddlers identified with developmental delays in Alameda County.
 We also host playgroups in Oakland and Dublin.
-We host community outings and parent education sessions throughout the year.
+We host support groups, community outings, and parent education sessions throughout the year.

 Description: Relationship-based early intervention services provided to infants and toddlers with disabilities and developmental delays, and their families.
 Infant Development Specialists collaborate weekly with care providers in their homes, communities, and/or child care settings to support development and positive relationship development.
 Enrolled families are invited to a regular caregiver and child developmental play group and various community outings.
 Participation is voluntary and free of charge.